Ahdhn/ClosestPointMethod/README.md

 # ClosestPointMethod
-Simple C++ Implementation of the Closest Point Method for Surface PDEs
+Simple C++ implementation of the closest point method for surface PDEs

 # Building
 Clone using the following command to ensure polyscope is also included for visualization: <br />